|Title:||Associate Head Coach|

 |Phone Number:||(203) 582-3412|

-Most recently, MacGillivray helped structure the UNH program after a new coaching staff was implemented prior to the start of the 2007-08 season.
-He was not only responsible for overseeing all recruiting activities, but he also helped develop the team playbook and guard play, while also scouting several opponents.
+Prior to his arrive at Quinnipiac, MacGillivray served as an assistant coach at the University of New Hampshire for two seasons from 2007-09.
+He helped restructure the UNH program after a new coaching staff was implemented prior to the start of his first season on the job.
+MacGillivray was not only responsible for overseeing all recruiting activities for the Wildcats but he also helped develop the team playbook and the scouting of several in-season opponents.

 Before joining the Wildcats, MacGillivray's only other collegiate experience came in the 1999-2000 season where he served as an assistant coach to the 2000 America East Champion Vermont Catamounts.

 Other than his one-year tenure at Vermont, MacGillivray spent 11 years (1995-99, 2000-07) building a powerhouse at the high school level as he coached alongside Barry Kirsch at Archbishop Carroll High School in Radnor, Pennsylvania.
 In 2000, MacGillivray returned to Archbishop Carroll and went on to win Philadelphia Catholic Championships in 2003, '04 and '07.